-Establishing and operating transparent
+Establishing and Operating Transparent

 To continue to be a trusted company, we are working to enhance corporate governance throughout the Toyoda Gosei Group.